AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 * The `FullConcurrencyPolicy` will tell Axon that this event handler may handle all events concurrently.
    This means that there is no relationship between the events that require them to be processed in a particular order.
 * The `SequentialPolicy` tells Axon that all events must be processed sequentially.
-   Handling of an event will start when the handling of a previous event is finished.
+   Handling of an event will start when the handling of a previous event has finished.
 * `SequentialPerAggregatePolicy` will force domain events that were raised from the same aggregate to be handled sequentially.
    However, events from different aggregates may be handled concurrently.
    This is typically a suitable policy to use for event listeners that update details from aggregates in database tables.